Good Hotel Guide Review

-bar/restaurant, free Wi-Fi, in-room TV (Freeview), terrace, small beer garden, bar and restaurant wheelchair accessible.
+bar/dining room/snug (vegetarian/vegan menu), in-room TV (Freeview), large terrace, small beer garden, parking, bar and restaurant wheelchair accessible, adapted toilet.

 allowed in garden area.